Sign in

 Answer

-President and CEO Dr. David Chang confirmed that protecting the cash runway is a top priority in the current market.
-He stated that the company is "very willing to partner and derisk the autoimmune program," particularly as it is outside their core therapeutic area of expertise.
-He noted any reasonable deal would be considered.
+CEO David Chang confirmed that protecting the cash runway is a top priority in the current market.
+He stated that the company is 'very willing to partner and derisk the autoimmune program,' especially as it is outside their core oncology expertise.
+He also noted the program's timeline was extended to incorporate clinical response data alongside biomarkers.

 Ask Fintool Equity Research AI

-Matthew Biegler's questions to Allogene Therapeutics Inc (ALLO) leadership • Q4 2024
+Matthew Biegler's questions to Allogene Therapeutics (ALLO) leadership • Q4 2024

 Question

-Matthew Biegler asked about the strategic trade-off for the RESOLUTION trial, specifically how much efficacy the company might be willing to sacrifice to achieve a no-lymphodepletion regimen for ALLO-329.
+Matthew Biegler from Oppenheimer & Co.
+Inc. asked about the potential trade-off between efficacy and convenience, specifically how much efficacy Allogene would sacrifice to achieve a no-lymphoconditioning regimen with ALLO-329.

 Answer